tamjid-ahsan/Housing-price-prediction/vault/README.md

 Higher rated house has the greatest average price.
 This trend is very clear.

 It seems that houses closer to the downtown has a higher price per sqft but lower view as the city landscape is not pristine but proximity to business center makes them desirable.
 But at the next category price drops as distance increases, people are not shelling coins for sub-par property.
 When the distance is high means we are out of downtown with less congested area where view is better, thus increase in price.
 Then at the last one we are at the suburbs, where price sees a drop because of distance.

-The boxed area is the highest rating lowest price.

 This feature is still sufficiently ambiguous to present to the public, I might be interpreting this from a myopic view and got entirely wrong.